 - The other eye sees God working.

 Tel Dothan reminds us: we need to see both near and far—at the same time.
+And we can.

-Question: What helps you keep eternity in view today?
+Tell me what you think: What helps you keep eternity in view today?
 To leave a comment, just click here.